 - The nomination package should also include a list of no more than ten publications and patents, each accompanied by a brief explanation of their significance.
 Please do not submit full publications or patents.

 - Nominations and letters are to be submitted electronically via the FastLane website.
 Letters of support must be uploaded by the letter writers, not by the nominator.
+The nominator and each of the letter writers will need to create a user id and password if new to the system.
 Please contact Mayra Montrose, Medal of Science Program Officer (contact information below), for assistance.

 - Under exceptional circumstances, letters may also be sent separately via regular mail or e-mail as an attachment.